kis-balazs/CUDA-Research/05_Kernels/01_CUDA_MemLayout/README.md

 - Warp scheduler makes the warps run
 - 4 warp schedulers per SM (Streaming Multiprocessor)

+Total number of warps in a block can be calculated like this:
 $ceil(\frac{T}{W_{size}})$, where $T$ is #threads/block, $W_{size}$ is warp size =32

 ## Blocks